OUR SPECIALTIES

 Family Separation, Adoption & Foster Care, DNA Discoveries

-Family separation can happen for all kinds of reasons - adoption, foster care, immigration, addiction, mental illness, incarceration, and more.
-For some, the separation and what came after is seen as a blessing.
-For others, it may have been a deeply painful life experience.
-It’s always there, in the background, and affects people throughout the lifespan.
-We can help you sort out how much is the ‘adoption/etc experience’ and how much is the other stuff of life.
-There is no blueprint for the relationships we often develop after a family separation experience.
-It’s less about ‘nature vs. nurture’, and more about figuring out who you want to be moving forward.
+Family separation can happen for many reasons — adoption, foster care, immigration, addiction, mental illness, incarceration, and more.
+For some, the experience may feel positive or life-giving; for others, deeply painful.
+Either way, it often shapes people throughout the lifespan.
+The work is often less about “nature vs. nurture” and more about understanding who you are and who you want to become moving forward.
 Issues include, but are not limited to: adult adoptees (domestic, international, transracial) | foster care | DNA Discoveries | birth/first parents, expectant parents | obtaining original records | search and reunion | genetic sexual attraction | recovery from narcissistic abuse in adoptive family systems

 Depression & Anxiety